stfn-ko/Ronin/syntax.md

 The last pattern **`_ ::`** acts as a catch-all pattern, matching any value that did not match the previous patterns.
 In this case, the code block associated with the catch-all pattern simply prints the string "Foo" to the console.

-> ℹ️ In Sorcero, the `:=` operator can be used as an alternative syntax to initialize a variable with a value at the time of declaration.
+> ℹ️ In Ronin, the `:=` operator can be used as an alternative syntax to initialize a variable with a value at the time of declaration.
 Logically `i32/r x = 10` is equal to `10 := i32/r x`

 ### Multiple Patterns

-In Sorcero, you can utilize multiple patterns in a **`match`** statement to handle different cases based on the value being matched.
+In , you can utilize multiple patterns in a **`match`** statement to handle different cases based on the value being matched.
 To achieve this, you can separate multiple patterns using the **`|`** operator.

-Here's an example that demonstrates multiple pattern matching in Sorcero:
+Here's an example that demonstrates multiple pattern matching in Ronin:

 ```
 i32/r i = 10;